 This guide will describe how to configure SimpleSAMLphp as an identity provider (IdP).
 You should previously have installed SimpleSAMLphp as described in the SimpleSAMLphp installation instructions

 The first that must be done is to enable the identity provider functionality.
 This is done by editing

-enable.shib13-idp controls whether SAML 2.0 and Shibboleth 1.3 support is enabled.
-Enable one or both of those by assigning
+controls whether SAML 2.0 IdP support is enabled.
+Enable it by assigning

 The next step is to configure the way users authenticate on your IdP.
 Various modules in the

-modules/ directory provides methods for authenticating your users.
-This is an overview of those that are included in the simpleSAMLphp distribution:
+directory provides methods for authenticating your users.
+This is an overview of those that are included in the SimpleSAMLphp distribution:

 - Username & password authentication with hashed passwords.

 - Username & password authentication against .htpasswd file.

 - Authenticate against a LDAP database with a SSL client certificate.

 - Authenticate against a list of usernames and passwords.